justinhambleton/sessionm-demo-utils/README.md

 ### generate_customer.py

 This is the main script for generating random customer data.
 It accepts command-line arguments to control the number of customers generated and whether to invoke the transaction script.
+It includes an important setting that determines the range of new customer profiles created.
+This range is always random and between a min and max value.
+The max value is the most important setting to pay attention to.
+It is recommended this never exceed 500.

+This script can run indepdently and without generating transactions so long as the --sendTxns argument is not included when the script is invoked (see usage example above).

 ### send_first_transactions.py

-This script is invoked by `generate_customer.py` if the `--sendTxns` argument is included.
-It handles sending the first transactions for the generated customers.
+This script is only invoked by `generate_customer.py` when the `--sendTxns` argument is included.
+This script handles sending first transactions to a randomized percentage of the newly generated customers.
+By default, the script only sends transactions to a randomized 40% of the new customer profiles.
+It is not a realistic scenario for 100% of new customers to perform a first transaction.
+This setting can be set to 100% if used for testing purposes and not to simulate real-world transaction behavior.

 ## Contributing